 The state board coordinates all statewide activities, including the convention, mini colleges, legislative days and other educational opportunities.
 State educational chairmen make available ideas for club lessons and serve as a resource for parish and club officers.

-About half of Louisiana parishes have at least one LVFC club.
+Twelve Louisiana parishes have at least one LVFC club.
 Members can join the club closest to them and don’t have to live in the same parish.
 To find or start a club in your area, contact the nearest LSU AgCenter office.